pivot-access-ltd/bma-offline-docs/discourse/maas-projects.md

 //node[@id="display"]/'clock units="Hz"' > 1000000000
 ```

-<a href="#heading--tags-and-juju"><h3 id="heading--tags-and-juju">Juju support for tags</h3></a>
+<a href=#heading--juju-support-for-tags><h3 id="heading--juju-support-for-tags">Juju support for tags</h3></a>

 Because Juju is the recommended way to deploy services on machines managed by MAAS, it supports MAAS tags for application deployments.
 By specifying MAAS tags as Juju “constraints”, services can be deployed to machines that have particular user-defined characteristics.

-<a href="#heading--wla"><h2 id="heading--wla">Workload annotations</h2></a>

-Workload annotations are volatile, key-value pairs that can be assigned to operating machines (e.g., machines in the "deployed" state).
-The can be used to group and potentially protect operating machines, independent of tags or resource pool assigned.

-For example, a workload annotation might be something like, "owned by john smith, do not release without permission," "part of the Bismuth, ND, remote location," or "currently used for critical hurricane operations."
-Workload annotations are many-to-many with machines, and, although volatile, can be used to filter views and actions on deployed machines.

-[note]
-Note that workload annotations are only available in MAAS versions 3.0 and above.
-[/note]
+<a href=#heading--tags-in-the-ui-vs-the-cli><h3 id="heading--tags-in-the-ui-vs-the-cli">Tags in the UI vs. the CLI</h3></a>

+In the MAAS UI, tags are not handled as individual objects (like the CLI), but created when they are assigned, and deleted when the last assignment is removed.
+In most cases, they cannot be comprehensively listed, but rather inferred from selection lists in filter tools.
+More often than not, enumerating tags leads to a filtered list of machines or devices to which those filters are applied.

+In the MAAS CLI, tags are more often treated as direct objects (as in machine tags) or highly-visible attributes of other objects -- thus, they can be listed, viewed, and cross-sectioned into tables and charts more easily.

+<a href=#heading--machine-and-vm-tags><h3 id="heading--machine-and-vm-tags">Machine and VM tags</h3></a>

+Machine and virtual machine (VM) tags are indistinguishable in the UI.
+In fact, most of the time, a tag is automatically added to virtual machines to help you identify them, since in the machine list, they behave very much like physical machines.
+This `virtual` tag is very persistent, often being re-applied even when you remove it.

+Apart from that, the largest difference between UI and CLI when it comes to machine tags is the ability to embed kernel options in a tag.
+In the CLI, you can specify kernel options that get attached to a tag.
+When you apply that tag to a machine -- from the CLI or UI -- those kernel options become part of the commissioning and deployment cycle.
+They are applied to the tagged machine(s) in alphabetical order.

+<a href=#heading--vm-host-tags><h3 id="heading--vm-host-tags">VM host tags</h3></a>

+Virtual machine hosts (VM hosts) can be tagged from an independent set.
+These are not machine tags, so any machine tags you've created won't be automatically visible to select for VM hosts.

+In the UI, VM hosts are referred to as "KVMs," while in the CLI, they are represented by the "vmhost(s)" object.
+Like most tags, VM host tags can be manipulated more freely and comprehensively in the CLI.

+<a href=#heading--controller-tags><h3 id="heading--controller-tags">Controller tags</h3></a>

+Region and rack controllers can also have tags, again, from an independent set not shared with other objects.
+In the UI, tags are applied from the controllers page, where all region and rack controllers are listed, so there's no explicit distinction between them.

+In the CLI, on the other hand, region and rack controllers have their own, independent identities, even if they're fundamentally the same object.
+There is a set of commands for a region controller, and a similar (but different) set of commands for a rack controller.

+<a href=#heading--block-device-tags><h3 id="heading--block-device-tags">Block device tags</h3></a>

+Block device tags are tags applied to physical disks or entire virtual disks.
+These tags don't apply to a particular partition.
+They are far easier to manipulate in the CLI, but they are still useful in the UI.
+For example, in the UI, you can use block device tags to filter lists of machines.
+With the CLI, you are limited only by your skills at interpreting JSON or using `jq`.

+<a href=#heading--partition-tags><h3 id="heading--partition-tags">Partition tags</h3></a>

+Partition tags are largely for use in the MAAS CLI.
+These are tags assigned to individual partitions within virtual or physical disks.
+From the UI, they can be viewed (by individual storage component with in a machine) and used for filtering, while they can be manipulated much more easily within the CLI.

+<a href=#heading--network-interface-tags><h3 id="heading--network-interface-tags">Network interface tags</h3></a>

+Network interface tags, sometimes called "network tag" for short, apply to specific interfaces.
+They can be created and assigned with both CLI and UI.
+Within the UI, you can view them by editing a specific physical interface.
+To obtain comprehensive lists of interface tags, and to view them in a less restrictive way, you'll want to use the MAAS CLI.

+<a href=#heading--device-tags><h3 id="heading--device-tags">Device tags</h3></a>

+Device tags apply to things that MAAS considers a "device," specifically, something which is network-capable and discoverable, but isn't a machine.
+Sometimes this is just a matter of how you define the device.

+Devices can be tagged in both the CLI and UI, and used to filter device listings in the UI.

+<a href=#heading--node-tags><h3 id="heading--node-tags">Node tags</h3></a>

+The concept of "nodes" is generally unique to the MAAS CLI.
+A node is anything that MAAS can detect or interact with -- a machine, a device, a controller, and so on.
+From the perspective of the CLI, nodes are not distinct objects, but representative of anything that has a system ID.

-<a href="#heading--notes"><h2 id="heading--notes">Static annotations (notes)</h2></a>
+<a href=#heading--static-annotations-(notes)><h2 id="heading--static-annotations-(notes)">Static annotations (notes)</h2></a>

 Static annotations, referred to as "notes" by MAAS, are persistent, in that they remain associated with a machine until changed.
 They have a one-to-one relationship with machines: There can only be one note for a given machine, although the same note could be applied to other machines as well.
 Notes can be lengthy, if desired, but only the first 10 characters or so will show up in the machine list.
 For this reason, notes are best used for alerts, warnings, or other status notes (e.g., "WARNING: Do not use this machine for purpose X as it does not have enough disk space to support that application.")
 In this example, "WARNING: Do..." would show up in the machine list, on the line for the machine in question.

+<a href=#heading--dynamic-(workload)-annotations><h2 id="heading--dynamic-(workload)-annotations">Dynamic (workload) annotations</h2></a>

+Dynamic annotations are volatile, key-value pairs that can be assigned to operating machines (e.g., machines in the "deployed" state).
+The can be used to group and potentially protect operating machines, independent of tags or resource pool assigned.

+For example, a workload annotation might be something like, "owned by john smith, do not release without permission," "part of the Bismuth, ND, remote location," or "currently used for critical hurricane operations."
+Workload annotations are many-to-many with machines, and, although volatile, can be used to filter views and actions on deployed machines.

+Dynamic annotations do not become visible in the UI until MAAS version 3.0, where they are referred to as "workload" annotations.
+They have been present in the CLI for many versions; there, they're called "owner data."

-<a href="#heading--lxd-projects"><h2 id="heading--lxd-projects">LXD projects</h2></em>
+<a href=#heading--lxd-projects><h2 id="heading--lxd-projects">LXD projects</h2></a>

 [LXD projects](https://ubuntu.com/tutorials/introduction-to-lxd-projects#1-overview) are a feature of the [LXD lightweight container hypervisor](https://ubuntu.com/server/docs/containers-lxd) -- a next-generation container manager which makes containers as easy to manage as virtual machines.
 With LXD, you can create lots of containers, providing different services across many different use cases.
 As a result of this flexibility, it can become confusing to keep track of exactly which containers are providing what services to answer which use case.